shawes/ang-moh-in-the-east/_drafts/telok-kurau-curry.md

 rating: 4.5
 author: steve
 ---
-I had to go see a specialist at Parkway East.
-While I was waiting for my results I was getting hungry.
-Saw this coffee shop over the road.
-Not much open, nor many people.
+I had to go see a specialist at Parkway East (nothing serious) and while I was waiting for my results I was getting hangry.
+Walking out of the hospital, the first thing I saw was this coffee shop directly opposite.
+Although half the stalls were closed and there were no customers, it wasn't the most welcoming of places.

-Seems a lot of grab business.
-Even asked me to grabpay the meal.
+Of the two stalls that were open, one was Chaska.
+It seems they perhaps do more grab business than physical patronage, as two food delivery riders picked up orders while I was deciding what to eat.
+The hawker even asked me to GrabPay the meal, which I am into, less carrying cash the better imo.

 ![Chaska lunch options](/assets/images/telok-kurau-curry-3.jpg "Chaksa lunch options")

-Wasn't what I was expecting.
-I thought a stew was coming out.

-Very good value for the money.

-Poppadoms were cripsy on the outside but chewy in the middle.

-Potato curry was delicious, if spicy.

-Sour, salty, mango pickle was amazing.

-Will definitely come back.
+The menu options all appeared to be vegetarian.
+Not really knowing much about Indian cuisine outside of the generic northern indian served in Australia, I ordered the sambhar rice without actually knowing what I was getting.
+I think I was expecting a thick bowl of stew?

+What came out was a pleasant surprise.
+Anyway for $6, I got a decent set lunch meal, with two curries, some pickle, rice and poppadoms.
+The sambhar curry was bright orange and contained lentils, dominated by a sour flavour (tamarind?) and came with mixed vegetables.
+The curry was not really spicy and mixed with the rice well.
+All the spice seemed to have gone into the dry potato curry, now that had a kick.
+My highlight was the sour and salty mango pickle, I couldn't get enough of it.
+The only lowlight was the poppadoms, crispy on the outside but undercooked in the middle.

+I will definitely come back here and try the other curries.

+![Expensive oolong tea](/assets/images/telok-kurau-curry-4.jpg "Expensive oolong tea")

 P.S.
-Be wary of the drinks stall.
-Feels like its highway robbery.
-I paid $1.70 for a coca-cola brand oolong tea, that was warm and came with a cup of ice?Another one of my pet peeves.
-Sure, a fridge is expensive, but a $1+ profit for all drinks, surely one can be afforded?

-![Expensive oolong tea](/assets/images/telok-kurau-curry-4.jpg "Expensive oolong tea")
+The drinks stall has no fridge.
+Serves warm drinks with a cup of ice.
+So you have to drink diluted versions of the drink.
+I wouldn't mind if the drinks were cheap, but they charged me $1.70 for a coke branded oolong tea?!
+Seeing as I can buy them for about 0.60c per can online and wholesale must be cheaper again, felt like I was being robbed.
+Surely there should be some more compassion for the outpatients of Parkway East?
+I'd hate to know how much they charge for a kopi...

 **Price:** $6.00